 E - Excellence

 A focused organization applies the highest standards, and the key initiatives are managed by the best people.
-Employees understand the importance of quality and continuous improvement.
+Employees understand the importance of quality and continuously improving concentration.
 With this approach, there is little room for internal politics.

 D - Discipline

-Companies today need discipline to execute their key initiatives; without it, consistent performance becomes very difficult.
+Companies today need discipline to execute their key initiatives, without it, consistent performance becomes very difficult.
 Of course, there is a need for creativity and flexibility as well.
-The challenge for the CEO and the company’s entire management team is to find the right balance between discipline and creativity/flexibility.
+The challenge for the CEO and the company’s entire management team is to find the right balance between discipline and creativity/flexibility, and build cognitive abilities to improve focus.

 Benefits of being focused

-An organization has to go through a large transformation project to become truly focused.
+An organization has to go through a large cognitive training to work towards increasing your productivity and truly stay focused.
 It isn’t easy.
 It demands time and resources, but the pay-offs are considerable.
 The most important benefits are these:

 Achievement of strategic goals